 Otero Junior College kicked off its worksite wellness program with the start of 2016.
 At the all staff meeting on Jan.
 7, the wellness team introduced the first ingredient of the program: Become a Fitness Champion.Read More »

 Our number one concern in the electric utility industry is safety.
 At San Isabel Electric, we believe safety and a healthy workforce goes hand in hand.
-We promote programs that support several aspect of wellness including good nutrition, physical activity, stress management and mental and emotional well-being.
+We promote programs that support several aspect of wellness including good nutrition, stress management, and behavioral health.
 Aside from the rewards our fellow employees reap from a healthy lifestyle, our co-op also benefits financially as we are better able to manage insurance costs and work-related injuries.

 Employee, San Isabel Electric Association, Inc.

 From the very inception of PorchLight we have always had a wellness program.
 I know from personal experience that if I am fit and healthy I am happier overall and get more done in less time.
 Healthy people are happy people.
 That is why health and fitness are imbedded in PorchLight's company culture.